daniel-okcupid/atom-pane-split-moves-tab/README.md

 # Unmaintained

-This package is unmaintained.
-If you want to take over maintainance, please open an probleem and I'll try to transfer the repository to you soon.
+This package is unmaintained by the original author.
+It had one pending PR that allows it to work, so I forked and merged.
+Have a nice day.

 # pane-split-moves-tab package